 Food service and buffet tables are another way to incorporate fun and

 unique highlights to your event.
 Most banquets and receptions offer

 either hors d'oeuvres passed butler style or an appetizer spread.
 When

 passing hors d'oeuvres arrange for Nautical themed centerpieces in some

 or all of the trays as they are passed, such as the perched pelican or rowboat.
 Then, signal each hors d'oeuvre or entree with nautical flag or American flag toothpicks.

-Bar & Cocktails: If you are using a skirted table for a bar, continue the Nautical theme with a white shrimp boat and a few sprinkles of Sail America confetti.
-Or place a few smaller items, such as a wooden sailboat, lighthouse, and carved captain.
+Bar & Cocktails: If you are using a skirted table for a bar, continue the Nautical theme with a white shrimp boat and a few sprinkles of metallic confetti in blue, red, or silver.
+Or place a few smaller items, such as a wooden sailboat and lighthouse.
 For an actual bar, just use a single display item along with drink napkins.
 Position red and green votive candle holders beside each other to represent a boat's port and starboard lights.

 the ceiling of your banquet hall or reception area goes a long way in